-Have you noticed how a 3 years old kid get hooked to advertisements?
-Agree or not, we love watching food advertisement.
+Have you noticed how a 3 years old kid gets hooked to advertisements?
+Agree or not, we love watching food advertisements.
 And why not?
 After all, they claim to help us with exactly what we struggle for.
 Right?
 “Instant”/“ready to cook”/“ready to eat” foods with “nutrition”- what else can be better to start a busy day?
 In fact, sometimes they are kind enough to “fortify” foods “added with extra vitamins/ minerals”.
 Who does so much these days other than food advertisements?
 Watching food advertise always gives us hope, happiness, and relief.

 False food advertisement 1- No Sugar added / Sugar-free:

 If you are looking for weight loss or a healthy diet, these terms have definitely caught your attention.
 But the fact is products with “no sugar” or “sugar-free” are still sweet or have a great taste.
-A close look at their label will show these products does contain honey/ high fructose corn syrup/ malt/ dextrin or sugar alcohol like maltitol or sorbitol.
+A close look at their label will show these products do contain honey/ high fructose corn syrup/ malt/ dextrin or sugar alcohol like maltitol or sorbitol.
 Remember, there are at least 61 NAMES OF SUGAR.
 An absence of direct sugar does not mean an absence of sugar calories.

 False food advertisement 2- No Trans Fat/Zero Trans Fat:

-Have you noticed this term often used on the food packets?
+Have you noticed this term is often used on the food packets?
 Trans fats are extremely harmful to the heart.
 Generally, processed foods contain cheap refined seed or vegetable oil (eg- soybean oil) which are often get hydrogenated during processing and form trans fat.
 Therefore anything like “partially hydrogenated oil,” “hydrogenated vegetable oil,” or “shortening” mentioned on the ingredients list actually contains trans fats, no matter what the label says.